vladbarkovsky/threadbox.front/README.md

 1. Install project dependencies `npm i`.

 1. Allow untrusted SSL on localhost in your browser.
-If you are using Google Chrome, enable chrome://flags/#temporary-unexpire-flags-m118, reload browser, enable chrome://flags/#allow-insecure-localhost and reload again.
+If you are using Google Chrome, enable chrome://flags/#allow-insecure-localhost and reload browser.

 1. I you already launched server, compile client app `npm start`.
 Application local port is [4200](https://localhost:4200).
 The app will automatically reload if you change any of the source files.